rust-lang/rfcs/text/0000-rust-has-provenance.md

 The appropriate standard library API functions to let programmers correctly work with provenance (strict provenance APIs) are not yet finalized; their exact shape can be left to T-libs-api in collaboration with T-opsem.

+There might be a better name than "provenance".
+But (for reasons discussed [above](#descriptive-vs-prescriptive-provenance)), it's not an entirely bad term either.
+Ultimately, the biggest hurdle is the concept itself, not its name.

 # Future possibilities
 [future-possibilities]: #future-possibilities